hcorion/nim-on-gba/examples/background/README.md

 This program uses video mode 0 to display two different backgrounds at the same time moving across the screen horizontally.

-You can find the tutorial:
+You can find the tutorial here: http://kylehalladay.com/blog/tutorial/2017/04/11/GBA-By-Example-3.html

 ## Requirements
 - You need to have DevKitPro and DevKitArm installed.